Health-Economics-in-R/Rdatadive2020/README.md

 ## Support

-This meeting is made possible by generous support from the Medical Research Council and Imperial College London.
+This meeting is made possible by generous support from the Medical Research Council, Imperial College London and Queens University Belfast.